Joseph Oliach Eciru: Priesthood

-Father Eciru served as a lecturer of Latin at St. Peter's Seminary Madera, before he lectured Sacred Scripture at St. Paul's National Seminary Kinyamasika, in Fort Portal, in the Western Region of Uganda.
-At the time of his appointment as Bishop of Soroti Diocese he was serving as Lecturer of Sacred Scripture at St. Mary's National Seminary in Ggaba, Kampala.
+Father Eciru served as a lecturer of Latin at Saint Peter's Seminary Madera, before he lectured Sacred Scripture at Saint Paul's National Seminary Kinyamasika, in Fort Portal, in the Western Region of Uganda.
+At the time of his appointment as Bishop of Soroti Diocese he was serving as Lecturer of Sacred Scripture at Saint Mary's National Seminary in Ggaba, Kampala.